 The Church in Great Notley

-The Church in Great Notley may be open when possible but no public worship services will take place.
+The Church in Great Notley is open for public worship.

 We are an ecumenical partnership church that's part of the Baptist Union, Church of England, Methodist Church and the United Reformed Church, in association with the Roman Catholic Church.

 Our Sunday morning service starts at 11am and is for everyone.
 During term time we have a Junior Church group with fun teaching and activities for children of all ages.

 This is a lively service and is suitable for all ages and often involves our young people.

 This service is led by our resident or a visiting Free Church minister.